-- If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus - If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration. - Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
+- If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.

+- If swallowed do NOT induce vomiting

+- If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.

+- Observe the patient carefully

+- Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.

+- Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.

+- Seek medical advice

+- Avoid giving milk or oils

+- Avoid giving alcohol.